 How Long is the Troll Falls Hike?

-The Troll Falls hike is a short Kananaskis hiking trail, clocking in at roughly 3.5km long.
-If you decide to hike the Troll Falls – Hay Meadow loop, the total distance grows slightly to 4km.
+The Troll Falls hike is a short Kananaskis hiking trail, clocking in at roughly 3.5 km long.
+If you decide to hike the Troll Falls – Upper Falls – Hay Meadow loop, the total distance grows to 4 km.

 How Steep is Troll Falls Trail?

-Given the mountainous terrain in Kananaskis Country, the Troll Falls hike is a remarkably flat hike with a total elevation gain of only 110m.
-Add another 40m of elevation gain if you add on the short hike to see the Troll Falls upper falls.
+Given the mountainous terrain in Kananaskis Country, the Troll Falls hike is a remarkably flat hike with a total elevation gain of only 155 m.
+You’ll add another 115 m of elevation gain if you add on the short hike to see the Marmot Falls and the Troll Falls upper falls.

 How Hard is the Troll Falls Hiking Trail?

-The Troll Falls hike is one of the easiest hikes in Kananaskis.
+The Troll Falls hike is one of the easiest hikes in Kananaskis Country.
 It’s short, flat and easy but it delivers a ton of incredible Rocky Mountain scenery.

 We rate the Troll Falls Trail as an “easy Kananaskis hike”.